SCISIM-FINAL

 • 22.
 What is the legal definition of carnapping according to Philippine law?

-A) The forcible taking of a motor vehicle with intent to sell
+A) The unauthorized borrowing of a vehicle with intent to return

 D) The theft of vehicle parts with intent to reassemble